danielpmorton/danielpmorton.github.io/_posts/2020-12-16-ProductDesign.md

     <a href="/assets/img/4340/frontIso.png"><img src="/assets/img/4340/frontIso.png"></a>
     <a href="/assets/img/4340/rearIso.png"><img src="/assets/img/4340/rearIso.png"></a>
 </figure>
+> Renders of the backpack in the stowed configuration

 <a href="/assets/img/4340/deployed.png"><img src="/assets/img/4340/deployed.png"></a>
+> Render of the deployed configuration

 <a href="/assets/img/4340/animation.mp4"><video autoplay source src="/assets/img/4340/animation.mp4" type="video/mp4" style="max-width: 100%; height: auto; width: auto;"></video>
 > If autoplay is not supported in your browser, click on the above video to play